hyunsupul/aesop-core/README.txt

 * NEW - New Photoset gallery type
 * NEW - Full compatibility for stacked gallery type.
 This was previously left up to themes.
 * NEW - Content component enhancements for background image
+* NEW - Galleries now have ID's that correspond to the gallery id and instance of gallery in the post
+* NEW - Filter - stacked gallery styles (aesop_stacked_gallery_styles_ID-INSTANCE) see docs
+* NEW - Filter - chapter component inline styles for the background image (aesop_chapter_img_styles_ID-INSTANCE) see docs
 * TWEAK - Fixed the way unique ID's are applied to each component to aid in customizing with css
 * TWEAK - Don't set a chapter image if one isn't set and add a class for this
 * TWEAK - Float class added to character and quote components if component is aligned left or right.
 This *may* have a different effect on your design so please be aware of this.